 A deep tissues massage is about rubbing the oils into the soles of the feet to warm them up and then pressing the feet with the fingers (in a squeezing motion).
 Ensure that you apply an adequate amount of pressure while also making sure that you are gentle when doing it and it is also an excellent idea to use a deep tissue massaging tool if you have one.

 Essential oils will always offer you relief if you have plantar fasciitis but knowing the best ones and how to use them is vital if you what to get the best results.
-Also, it is important to know that for a permanent solution you will need to combine them with other remedies such as foot stretches and rolls, wearing the best shoes for plantar fasciitis and shedding off the extra pounds.
+Also, it is important to know that for a permanent solution you will need to combine them with other remedies such as foot stretches and rolls, using a foot massager for plantar fasciitis, wearing the best shoes for plantar fasciitis and shedding off the extra pounds.
 It is also vital to use the oils continuously for a couple of months or until the pain and inflammation goes away permanently.